 What is the difference between Erde and Daxara trailers?:

-We often get asked this question just before customers place their order for their brand new trailer.
+FAQ – We often get asked this question just before customers place their order for their brand new trailer.
 We list both Erde and Daxara trailers for sale on our website and customers are often confused as to the differences, mainly the price.
 Erde and Daxara are first and foremost the same company, but they have slightly different positions with the companies range.
 Erde produce lighter duty trailers with a single skinned sheet metal construction.
 Daxara’s have the same physical dimensions as their Erde counterparts but offer a few extra features.
-Daxara’s use a stronger and more robust double skinned sheet metal construction and come with shock absorbers fitted to the axles for improved road handling.
-Some models In the Daxara range also come complete with a complementary jockey wheel.
+Daxara’s use a stronger and more robust double skinned sheet metal construction.
 All parts such as ABS hard tops, raised side panels, jockey wheels ect… are compatible across both brands so do not let this factor in your decision of which best suits your needs.
 In conclusion, both brand are very similar but Daxara does offer some slightly different features as mentioned above.
 The majority of light duty trailers we sell are Erde’s due to the generally lower pricing structure when compared with Daxara’s, there are however specific occasions customers require the extra features provided by Daxara trailers, and in this case we have no hesitation is recommending them.

-I have a bought a second hand trailer and I need some wheel bearings can you help?:
+I have bought a second hand trailer and I need some new wheel bearings can you help?:

 The reason we ask for this information is identifying a bearing with being able to see it can be very difficult.
 Ideally you would remove the existing bearings from your hub/drum and after cleaning them the bearing numbers should be clearly visible.
 From this number we can often identify the bearing instantly.
 Without these numbers we then have to try and identify the hub/drum and from there then identify the bearing used with these.
 You can also measure the bearings but this is not recommended unless you have very accurate measuring equipment and know the correct measurement required.
 If you are finding identifying your bearing difficult then not not hesitate you send us a photo for the bearing your require, please take as many as possible and please include the drum/hub & send them to Info@towingandtrailer.co.uk whith your name and contact details.